BeepIsla/CSGO-MajorVotes/README.md

 # CSGO-MajorVotes v2

----

-# **NOT PANORAMA UI COMPATIBLE**

-**Setting the netvars needed for this plugin crashes the client's game when they open the scoreboard**

----
----
----

 This plugin is for 10man's, Tournaments, or whatever you want to use it for.
 I will never add thing like "Mapvote" or similar to it.

 **For issues add me on Discord: Felix#2343**